mwmlln/tails-on-trails/README.md

 ### User Goals

+**First time site visitors would like to**

+ * Find out the purpose of the site and how to use it
+ * See the preview of the service before they decide to register

+**Returning registered users would like**

   * View, create, edit and delete post of their own on the website.
   * View other user's posts and leave comments and Likes.
   * Edit your own profile
   * View other member's profiles

 ### Site Owners Goals